- Home

 Chicken casserole is an ideal dish for the slow cooker.
 When the ingredients are cooked slowly and gently, the meat starts to fall apart, and the vegetables become perfectly tender.

-For a hearty midweek dinner, all you have to do is pop the ingredients into your slow cooker, and look forward to the aromas that’ll greet you when you return home.
+For a hearty midweek dinner, all you have to do is pop the ingredients into your slow cooker and look forward to the aromas that’ll greet you when you return home.

-If you like, you can add in extra veggies – like potatoes, leeks, or squash – to boost your vitamin intake.
-Serve with a generous serving of mashed potato to soak up the rest of that moreish sauce.
+The vegetables in this recipe also absorb plenty of the creamy yet refreshing sauce, which has a subtle lemon twist.
+If you like, you can add extra veggies – like potatoes, leeks, or squash – to boost your vitamin intake.
+Serve with a generous serving of mashed potatoes to soak up the rest of that moreish sauce.

 10. Vegan chilli